Treyson-Grange/fastapiAlertServer/README.md

 Testing only endpoints:

 -   `/all`: GET a JSON list of all alerts, no group required.
 -   `/groups`: GET a JSON list of all groups in our database.
-No group endpoints will be created, groups is a internal utility only.
+-   `/keys`: GET a JSON list of all API keys.

 ## Alert Structure

-There are two types of alerts:
+### Auto Alerts:

-Auto Alerts: Will be triggered, added, and displayed till cleared:
+Will be triggered, added, and displayed till cleared:

 -   `message`: Alert description, purely for display.
 -   `criticality`: There are 3 levels.
 0: Critical | 1: Warning | 2: Info.